Florence Pugh: Personal life and other work

 From 2019 to 2022, Pugh was in a relationship with American actor and filmmaker Zach Braff.
-The two met while working together on the short film In the Time It Takes to Get There, which Braff directed, and lived together in Los Angeles.
+They met while working together on the short film In the Time It Takes to Get There, which Braff directed, and lived together in Los Angeles.
+She defended the 21-year age-gap between them, following public scrutiny.
+She dated photographer Charlie Gooch in 2023.